Leveraging Mental Models in Product Design

 People will transfer expectations they have built around one familiar product to another that appears similar.

-These days, it’s not uncommon to see small children who have likely spent more time interacting with touchscreen devices than books or regular televisions try to swipe flat screen TVs (or even books), and being surprised when swiping doesn’t work.
+These days, it’s not uncommon to see small children who have likely spent more time interacting with touchscreen devices than books or regular televisions try to swipe flat-screen TVs (or even books), and be surprised when swiping doesn’t work.
 Based on their exposure to touchscreen devices, the touchscreen generation has built up the expectation (the mental model) that swiping is how every box-like object should respond.

 Even if they are confused by a book, these children probably have no trouble picking up an unfamiliar touchscreen device.
 This isn’t because they’ve spent time learning to use every individual device but because they got to know a particular one and how it works.
 Their brain stored a mental model for an operation, and they’re able to successfully apply that to other devices utilizing the same or similar patterns and sequences.

 “Individual users each have their own mental models, and different users may construct different models of the same user interface.
 Further, one of usability’s big dilemmas is the common gap between the designers’ and users’ mental models.” — Jakob Nielsen, Nielsen Norman Group.